devmeto5/bot-telegram-comments/README.md

 1. Open Telegram and search for the **@BotFather**.
 2. Start a chat with BotFather by clicking **Start**.
 3. Use the command **/newbot** to create a new bot.
 4. Follow the prompts to name your bot and get your **Bot Token**.
-You'll need this token to authenticate your bot.
+You'll need this token to authenticate your bot

 ### Step 2: Set Up Python Environment
 1. Install Python if it's not installed yet.
 [Download Python](https://www.python.org/downloads/).